Cloud-Financial-Exchange/onyx/readme.md

     b.
 Then  run `./build/multicast_client -a messages -t 10 -i 0 -s test` for doing the measurements. -t shows the duration (in seconds) for the experiment, -s shows the prefix for the directory in which results would be stored in aws s3. -i shows the starting message id for the messages.
 Use 0 starting message id when runnning for the first time.

-## Architecture
+## Code Architecture

-All roles are consisted with 2 parts: **controller** and **worker** threads.
-Controller is responsible for the Management Message (through TCP connection), while worker is responsible for the actual work related to multicasting.
+All roles (client, proxy, receiver) are consisted of 2 parts: **controller** and **worker** threads.
+Controller is responsible for the Management Message (through TCP connection), while worker is responsible for the actual work related for example multicasting and order submission.

 - Client:
     - Controller: Currently it only collects MAC addresses from all receivers and proxies then distributes MACs to proxies by establishing a TCP connection to all VMs. *(TODO: Add failure detection)*